la-ots/pelican/docs/form-templates/index.md

 ## Overview

-Form Templates are common forms across Louisiana’s digital products.
-This could be a sign in form or a form to collect contact information.
+Form Templates are common Forms across Louisiana’s digital products.
+This could be a Sign In Form or a Form to collect contact information.

 {% include 'themeables.njk' %}